What are these small, black, flying insects in my laundry room?

 Picture of a drain fly:

-These small, gray flies have ”fuzzy” wings and are sometimes confused with moths.
-The adult flies don’t move far from the site they are infesting, which is usually a drain.
+These small, gray flies have “fuzzy” wings and are sometimes confused with moths.
+The adult flies don’t move far from the site they infest, which is usually a drain.
 They are most often infesting the pipes leading away from floor drains, especially those drains that get a lot of organic material.
-In a home, this is usually the drain in the shower stall, tub or in a washroom.
+In a home, this is usually the drain in the shower stall, tub, or in a washroom.

-Call your local Orkin Branch Office.
-A highly trained Orkin Pest Specialist will inspect your home, assess the extent of the infestation, make recommendations on things you can do to assist in the control of these pests, and develop a customized, scientifically proven treatment protocol that best fits your situation.
+Call us, and a highly trained Orkin Pest Specialist will inspect your home, assess the extent of the infestation, make recommendations on things you can do to assist in the control of these pests, and develop a customized, scientifically proven treatment protocol that best fits your situation.

 The Orkin Man used the answer above to answer the related questions below (submitted by other Orkin.com users):